JYBWOB/Dell_G3_3579_Hackintosh_unused/README.md

 ##### TODO:

 The only shortcoming is that sound is not good after plugging in the headphones.
-Welcome to fix this deficiency.